About the Blog

 But if I am to have faults, I would rather they be my own.

 F aults is built on Ghost self-hosted at Digital Ocean and styled with a custom theme, Faultry, designed by me for exclusive use.
-Faultry 0.2.0 (current) uses the fonts Equity and Concourse by Matthew Butterick, and owes a debt to the design principles outlined in Butterick's Practical Typography.
+Faultry 0.2.0 (current) uses the fonts Equity and Concourse by Matthew Butterick, and owes a creative debt to the design principles outlined in Butterick's Practical Typography.
 Early versions of Faultry drew inspiration from Sheet by Brian O'Keefe, which mainly survives in current version in the paneled design concept.

 Commenting is supported by Muut.
 Math typography is supported by MathJax.
 Icons are mostly Font Awesome.
 Typographic hacks use simple_typography.js, by Andy Farrell.
 Parallax scrolling hacks use skrollr.js, by Alexander Prinzhorn.
 Responsive grids are built with Pure.css.
 Background generation hacks use d3.js.